staceyhancock/stat501/README.md

-# stat501
+# STAT 501: Intermediate Probability and Statistics
-Syllabus for STAT 501
+Syllabus for STAT 501 at Montana State University - Fall 2022